What is accumulated depreciation? A guide for small businesses

 - Higher asset cost: increases the depreciable amount, resulting in higher annual expense

 Here's how to calculate accumulated depreciation using the straight-line method.
-In this example, the asset costs £1,000, has a useful life of five years, and a salvage value of £100.
+In this example, the asset costs £1,000, has a useful life of 5 years, and a salvage value of £100.

 Alternative depreciation methods

-Alternative depreciation methods may suit your business better depending on how your assets lose value.
-While the straight-line method is popular for its simplicity, some assets depreciate faster in early years or based on usage.
+The straight-line method works well for many assets, but alternative methods may suit your business better depending on how your assets lose value.
+Some assets depreciate faster in early years or based on usage.

 For complex assets, you can also depreciate components separately.
 Learn more about depreciation methods.
-For example, you might depreciate a furnace's lining over five years while depreciating the main body over ten years.
+For example, you might depreciate a furnace's lining over 5 years while depreciating the main body over 10 years.

 Declining balance method